kivy/kivy/doc/sources/gettingstarted/events.rst

 .. image:: ../images/gs-events-input.png
     :class: gs-eleft

-All the mouses click, touchs, scroll wheel are part of the :class:`~kivy.input.motionevent.MotionEvent`, extended by :doc:`/api-kivy.input.postproc`, dispatched through the `on_motion` in :class:`~kivy.core.window.Window`, then in the :meth:`~kivy.uix.widget.Widget.on_touch_down`, :meth:`~kivy.uix.widget.Widget.on_touch_move`, :meth:`~kivy.uix.widget.Widget.on_touch_up` in :class:`~kivy.uix.widget.Widget`
+All the mouse clicks, touches and scrolls are part of the :class:`~kivy.input.motionevent.MotionEvent`, extended by :doc:`/api-kivy.input.postproc`, dispatched through the `on_motion` in :class:`~kivy.core.window.Window`, then in the events :meth:`~kivy.uix.widget.Widget.on_touch_down`, :meth:`~kivy.uix.widget.Widget.on_touch_move`, :meth:`~kivy.uix.widget.Widget.on_touch_up` in :class:`~kivy.uix.widget.Widget`